-S 2 Beyond Boundaries А 'Ghosts 'Ghosts of Mrs. Gandhi' by Amitav Ghosh (AnecdotalEssay) В 'The Naming of Parts' by Henry Road (Poem) 'General, Your Tank' by Bertolt Brecht (Poem) С 'The Dog of Tetwal' by Saadat Hassan Manto (Fiction) Unit 5 Living in a Globalised World: Introduction A Introduction to the concept of Globalisation В 'Toys' by Roland Barthes (Essay) С 'Zero-Sum Game' by Bidhas Sen (Fiction) Mode of examination Theory Weightage СА MTE ETE Distribution 30% 20% 50% Text book/s Text book/s 1.
-Individual and Society: An Anthology Other ReferencesRelevant material will be provided by the course instructor provided by the course instructor
+S 2 Beyond Boundaries А 'Ghosts of Mrs. Gandhi' by Amitav Ghosh (AnecdotalEssay) В 'The Naming of Parts' by Henry Road (Poem) 'General, Your Tank' by Bertolt Brecht (Poem) С 'The Dog of Tetwal' by Saadat Hassan Manto (Fiction) Unit 5 Living in a Globalised World: Introduction A Introduction to the concept of Globalisation В 'Toys' by Roland Barthes (Essay) С 'Zero-Sum Game' by Bidhas Sen (Fiction) Mode of examination Theory Weightage СА MTE ETE Distribution 30% 20% 50% Text book/s 1.
+Individual and Society: An Anthology Other References Relevant material will be provided by the course instr provided by the course instructor

-Sch ool: SHSS Batch: 2018-2021

-Pro (Ho gram: BA ons) Current Academic Year: 2018-2019

-Bra nch: Semester: II

-1 Course Code BPS 101

-2 Course Title General Psychology I

-3 Credits 6

-4 Contact 4-1-2

-Hours

-(L-T-P)

-Course Type Compulsory

-5 Course 1.
-To introduce research methods that would help understand human
+Sch ool: SHSS Batch: 2019-2022 Pro (Ho gram: BA ons) Current Academic Year: 2019-2020 Bra inch: Semester: II 1 Course Code BPS 101 2 Course Title General Psychology I 3 Credits 6 4 Contact 4-1-2 Hours (L-T-P) Course Type Compulsory 5 Course 1.
+To introduce research methods that would help understand human Objective behavior.

-Objective behavior.

 2. To make students understand the perceptual processes.

-3. To familarize the students with concept of learning, memory and

-forgetting.

-4. To introduce various approaches of personality that help in

-- understanding human behaviour.

-6 Course CO1:The student will be able to categorize the basic research methods

-Outcomes involved in studying human behavior.

-CO2: The student will be able to comprehend the role of attention and laws

-of perceptual organization.

-CO3: The student will be able to use the concept & theories of learning,

-memory and forgetting to improve their cognitive health.

-CO4: The student will be able to compare various approaches to personality that help in analyzing human behaviour.

-7 Course The course intends to impart knowledge of the basic concepts and modern

-/ Description trends in Psychology.

-8 Outline syllabu

-U Unit 1 Introduction to Psychology: Nature and Its Scope

-A Evolution of Psychology as a scientific discipline,

-Contemporary perceptive of Psychology.

-В Subfields & Scope of Psychology

-C Basic research methods: Experimental, Survey, Case

-Study, Observation

-Unit 2 Attention & Perceptual processes

-A Attention: Selective Attention, Sustained and Divided

-Attention

-В Perception: Laws of perceptual organization.

-С Depth and Movement Perception, Illusion.

-Unit 3 Learning

-А Classical Conditioning: Pavlov's Experiment, Basic principles-

-Acquisition, Extinction, Spontaneous recovery,

-Generalization & Discrimination.
-Forward and Backward
+3. To familarize the students with concept of learning, memory and forgetting.
+4. To introduce various approaches of personality that help in understanding human behaviour.
+6 Course CO1:The student will be able to categorize the basic research methods Outcomes involved in studying human behavior.
+CO2: The student will be able to comprehend the role of attention and laws of perceptual organization.
+CO3: The student will be able to use the concept & theories of learning, memory and forgetting to improve their cognitive health.
+CO4: The student will be able to compare various approaches to 7 Course personality that help in analyzing human behaviour.
+7 Course The course intends to impart knowledge of the basic concepts and modern 8 Description trends in Psychology.
+0 Outline syllabu Introduction to Psychology: Nature and Its Scope Α Evolution of Psychology as a scientific discipline, Contemporary perceptive of Psychology. В Subfields & Scope of Psychology C Basic research methods: Experimental, Survey, Case C Study, Observation Unit 2 Attention & Perceptual processes A A Attention & Ferceptual processes Attention: Selective Attention, Sustained and Divided Attention.
+Selective Attention, Sustained and Divided В Perception: Laws of perceptual organization.
+C Depth and Movement Perception, Illusion.
+Unit 3 Learning A A Classical Conditioning: Pavlov's Experiment, Basic principles- Acquisition, Extinction, Spontaneous recovery, Generalization & Discrimination.
+Forward and Backward Seneralization & Diseminiation.
+Forward and Dackward